keganpremuda/DigitalLogicDesign/README.md

   4. What kind of environment do you plan to use the design in?<br>
   5. What is your budget for purchasing an autonomous wheelchair?<br>

-The solutions to the stakeholder questionnaire include the 11 input being a synchronous reset to the center lateral position, and when a right input in the extreme right position or left input in the extreme  left position are entered, the wheelchair will not move lateral in response to these inputs and will output a beeping alarm and warning light.
+The solutions to the stakeholder questionnaire include the 11 input being a synchronous reset to the center lateral position, and when a right input in the extreme right position or left input in the extreme left position is detected, the wheelchair will not move laterally in response to these inputs and will output a beeping alarm and warning light.
 An asynchronous reset to the center lateral position will be implemented later on in the development of the wheelchair.
 The agreed-upon purchase price for the wheelchair was determined to be $5000, and the environments the wheelchair will operate in are homes, offices, sidewalks, hills, and inside stores.
 Two designs were implemented and scored based on design criteria, and the following design was the one chosen as the best fit because of its safety features.</p>
 <br />
 <br />